thomasgaozx/thomasgaozx.github.io/AdvancedGitTechniques.md

 They are stored in `$REPO_PATH/.git/hooks/` with designated names.
 Git hooks are particularly useful for Continuous Integration and Continuous Deployment.

-In my case introduced in _Git Server_ section, using Git Hooks could save a noticeable amount of time for each development cycle.
+In my case introduced in _Git Server_ section, using git hooks could save a noticeable amount of time for each development cycle.
-For example, I could set up Git Hooks on the git server to run the build and unit tests on a feature branch as soon as I push from the git client machine, and notify me of the results.
+For example, I could set up git hooks on the git server to build the current branch and run the unit tests as soon as I push from the git client machine, and notify me of the results.
-The obvious benifit of this is simply I could continuously focus on my repo on the cient machine while the git server is validating my changes.
+The obvious benifit of this is that I could continue to focus on my repo after I have pushed, while the git server on the virtual machine is validating my changes.
-I do not have to SSH into the server, run the build and execute the test binaries manually.
+I do not have to SSH into the VM, run the build, execute the test binaries and validate manually.

 ### Client-Side Hooks